 Experienced facade painters know that most failures trace back to one of three errors: painting onto a wet or frosted substrate, failing to prime an absorbent wall, or recoating before the first layer has cured properly.
 All three are avoidable with straightforward checks before each stage, and none require specialist equipment beyond an infrared thermometer and good weather awareness.

-To calculate how much paint you need: measure your total facade area (minus windows and doors), double that figure to account for two coats, and then add 10 % for waste and cutting in.
+To calculate how much paint you need, measure your total facade area minus windows and doors, double that figure to account for two coats, then add 10 % for waste and cutting in.
 As a quick guide, a typical UK semi-detached front elevation of around 35 m² usually needs one 10 L bucket of Atlas Salta for two coats on smooth render, while deeply textured mineral plasters can need closer to two buckets for the same area.
-Ordering the full amount in one batch also helps avoid shade variation between production runs.
-If you are still deciding whether silicone is worth the extra cost over standard acrylic, our silicone paint versus acrylic comparison explains the differences side by side.
+Ordering the full amount in one batch also helps avoid shade variation between production runs — a subtle but real risk on large unbroken elevations under raking afternoon light.

-Finally, protect the finished coat for at least 24 hours after application.
+Protect the finished coat for at least 24 hours after application.
 Cover freshly painted elevations with scaffold sheeting if rain threatens, and keep foot traffic away from ground-level painted surfaces until the film has fully hardened.
-The scrub resistance of 10,000+ cycles (tested to BS EN 1062-1:2004, current edition) means the cured coating handles cleaning and weathering for years — but that durability only develops once the curing process is complete.
+The scrub resistance of 10,000+ cycles tested to BS EN 1062-1 means the cured coating handles cleaning and weathering for years — but that durability only develops once the curing process is complete.

-For project planning, most buyers need to confirm four things before ordering: that silicone paint is the right finish for a breathable, weather-resistant facade; whether they need a primer on their substrate; how much paint two coats will require; and whether their chosen colour should be tinted from the white base or grey base.
-For your next facade painting project, the silicone masonry paint range at Renders World includes both the white base (for pastel and light shades) and the grey base (for deeper, saturated colours), each tintable to over 400 SAH palette colours and supplied in 10 L buckets covering 35–40 m² in two coats on smooth masonry.
-If your wall is porous, chalky or patch-repaired, add the correct consolidating primer before painting so the finish dries evenly and bonds properly.
+For project planning, confirm four things before ordering: that silicone paint is the right finish for a breathable, weather-resistant facade; whether your substrate needs a primer; how much paint two coats will require; and whether the chosen colour tints from the white base or the grey base.
+The Renders World silicone masonry paint range includes both bases — white for pastel and light shades, grey for deeper saturated colours — each tintable to over 400 SAH palette colours and supplied in 10 L buckets covering 35–40 m² in two coats on smooth masonry.
+Add a consolidating primer from the Atlas Uni-Grunt range for porous or chalky substrates, and one bottle of Atlas Eskimo per 10 L of paint when the programme runs into winter.

 Frequently Asked Questions